gavinying/modpoll/README.md

 ## Motivation

 The idea for creating this tool originated from my need to efficiently check new devices during site surveys.
 These surveys are often time-constrained and space-limited, with on-site work adding to the pressure.
-In such situations, a portable Swiss Army knife toolkit becomes an valuable companion.
+In such situations, a portable Swiss Army knife toolkit becomes a valuable companion.

 This tool can be easily deployed on a Raspberry Pi or similar embedded devices, polling data from a Modbus network or connected devices.
 Users can choose to log the data locally or publish it to an MQTT broker for further troubleshooting.

 The MQTT broker can be set up either on the same Raspberry Pi or in the cloud.
-Once data is successfully published, users can subscribe to the relevant MQTT topics and conveniently view the data on their smartphone.
+Once data is successfully published, users can subscribe to the relevant MQTT topics and conveniently view the data on their smartphones.

 <p align="center">
   <img src="docs/assets/modpoll-usage.png">